RMS Olympic: Career

 Following completion, Olympic started her sea trials on 29 May 1911 during which her manoeuvrability, compass, and wireless telegraphy were tested.
 No speed test was carried out.
 She completed her sea trial successfully.
 Olympic then left Belfast bound for Liverpool, her port of registration, on 31 May 1911.
 As a publicity stunt the White Star Line timed the start of this first voyage to coincide with the launch of Titanic.
 After spending a day in Liverpool, open to the public, Olympic sailed to Southampton, where she arrived on 3 June, to be made ready for her maiden voyage.Piouffre 2009.
 Her arrival generated enthusiasm from her crew and newspapers.
 The deep-water dock at Southampton, then known as the "White Star Dock" had been specially constructed to accommodate the new Olympic-class liners, and had opened in 1911.

-Her maiden voyage commenced on 14 June 1911 from Southampton, calling at Cherbourg and Queenstown, reaching New York City on 21 June.
-The maiden voyage was captained by Edward Smith who would perish the following year in the Titanic disaster.
+Her maiden voyage commenced on 14 June 1911 from Southampton, calling at Cherbourg and Queenstown, and reaching New York City on 21 June, with 1,313 passengers on board (489 first class, 263 second class and 561 third class).
+The maiden voyage was captained by Edward Smith.
 Designer Thomas Andrews was present for the passage to New York and return, along with a number of engineers with Bruce Ismay and Harland and Wolff's "Guarantee Group" who were also aboard for them to spot any problems or areas for improvement.
-Andrews would also lose his life in the Titanic disaster.
+Smith and Andrews would also be onboard for Titanic's ill-fated maiden voyage the following year where both men chose to go down with the ship.

 As the largest ship in the world, and the first in a new class of superliners, Olympic's maiden voyage attracted considerable worldwide attention from the press and public.
 Following her arrival in New York, Olympic was opened up to the public and received over 8,000 visitors.
 More than 10,000 spectators watched her depart from New York harbour, for her first return trip.
-During her third crossing, an observer of the Cunard Line was on board, in search of ideas for their new ship then under construction, the Aquitania.
+There were 2,301 passengers on board for the return voyage (731 first class, 495 second class and 1,075 third class).
+During her third crossing, Leonard Peskett, senior naval architect for Cunard Line was on board, in search of ideas for their new ship then under construction, the Aquitania.